Image: ShutterStock

 Sacrococcygeal teratoma: These tumors are usually non-cancerous and could be removed through surgery.
 They are mostly present at birth and are discovered when they grow in size.
 Some of them can be easily seen from outside, while others are hidden in the pelvis.

 Small tumors show no symptoms and might get diagnosed during routine ultrasounds.
 Such tumors could be removed safely after birth.
-But if the tumors are large, then they might present complications during pregnancy, which is why monitoring and detecting them early on is important by doing routine sonography.
+But if the tumors are large, then they might present complications, which is why monitoring and detecting them early on is important by doing routine sonography.
+Other symptoms include progressive lower back pain and disturbances in the gastrointestinal tract (11).

-: This is an infectious disease that causes inflammation near the tailbone region, causing soreness and tailbone pain, along with foul-smelling, pus-filled discharge.
-The treatment options include the application of phenol and surgical removal of the cysts (5).
+Pilonidal sinus and cysts: This is an infectious disease that causes inflammation near the tailbone region, causing soreness and tailbone pain, along with foul-smelling, pus-filled discharge.
+The treatment options include the application of phenol and surgical removal of the cysts (12).

 These conditions may also have other symptoms that might not be present in case of only tailbone injury.